JaviLianes8/LianesMinecraftFront/README.md

 3. Open `http://localhost:8080` (or your chosen port) in the browser.
 4. Adjust the `REMOTE_API_BASE_URL` variable in `scripts/config.js` if your backend is hosted elsewhere.

-## Security configuration
+## Password configuration
-The dashboard requires two passwords that are validated through serverless functions deployed on Vercel.
-A signing secret is used to issue short-lived bearer tokens that authorise start/stop operations:
+The dashboard requires two passwords: one to unlock the interface and another to stop the server.
+Both values are provided throu gh environment variables so they never ship in the client bundle.

-- `START_PASSWORD`: guards the initialisation of the dashboard UI.
+### Vercel deployment
-- `STOP_PASSWORD`: required before issuing the shutdown command.
+1. Open your project in the Vercel dashboard and navigate to **Settings → Environment Variables**.
-- `CONTROL_TOKEN_SECRET`: signing key used to generate verification tokens that are sent with lifecycle requests.
+2. Add `START_PASSWORD` with the value that should unlock the panel.

-Follow these steps to supply the secrets without exposing them in the client bundle:
+3. Add `STOP_PASSWORD` with the value that should authorise shutdown requests.

-1. Open your Vercel project and navigate to **Settings → Environment Variables**.
+4. Redeploy the project (or trigger a new build) so the serverless function can read the new secrets.

-2. Create the `START_PASSWORD`, `STOP_PASSWORD` and `CONTROL_TOKEN_SECRET` variables with the desired secrets.
-Avoid committing these values to the repository.
+### Local development with `vercel dev`
-3. (Optional) Define `CONTROL_TOKEN_TTL_MS` to customise the token lifetime (defaults to 15 minutes).
+1. Run `vercel env pull .env.local` (or create `.env.local` manually) and define `START_PASSWORD` and `STOP_PASSWORD` inside it.
-4. Trigger a redeploy so the authentication and control functions receive the new values.
+2. Launch the project with `npx vercel dev` to serve both the static files and the password API locally.
-5. For local development, create a `.env.local` file with the same keys and run `vercel dev` to emulate the serverless environment.
+3. Visit the local URL reported by Vercel (default `http://localhost:3000`).

-If your upstream Minecraft control API is hosted on a different URL, define `REMOTE_SERVER_BASE_URL` (ending with `/api/server`) so the control functions proxy requests to the correct origin.
+4. When serving files with another tool, proxy `/api/auth` to a process that exposes the same environment variables.

 ## Directory structure
 ```